Spraylight/MurlTools/README.md

 ![Remove Delete Dialog](screenshots/remove_delete_dialog.png)

-### Authors and Contributors
-You can @mention a GitHub username to generate a link to their profile.
-The resulting `<a>` element will link to the contributor’s GitHub Profile.
-For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.
+You can vote for the feature [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9146353-remove-delete-dialog-should-show-up-when-deleting).

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/pages) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the extension?
+Check out our [forum](http://murlengine.com/forum) or contact us per [email](spraylight.at/?splpage=contact).